hanwenzhang123/ruby-on-rails-note/concepts/README.md

 ```

 #### Procs
-- an object that encapsulates a block of code and can be assigned to a variable, passed as a parameter, or returned from a method.
+- an object that encapsulates a block of code and can be assigned to a variable, passed as a parameter or returned from a method.
 ```
 my_proc = Proc.new { |x| x * 2 }
 puts my_proc.call(3) # Output: 6